Luan (footballer, born 1996)

-Luan Leite da Silva (born 31 May 1996) is a Brazilian professional footballer who plays as a centre-back for Bulgarian club Spartak Varna, on loan from Lokomotiv Plovdiv.
+Luan Leite da Silva (born 31 May 1996) is a Brazilian professional footballer who plays as a centre-back for Austrian Regionalliga club FC Hertha Wels.

 Career

 On 10 July 2021, Luan joined Superleague Greece side Ionikos on a free transfer.

 On 5 July 2022 he signed a contract with the Bulgarian First League team Lokomotiv Plovdiv.
-On 7 February 2023 Luan was send on loan to Spartak Varna until end of season.
+On 7 February 2023 Luan was sent on loan to Spartak Varna until end of season.
 He completed his debut on 11 February, scoring a goal against Ludogorets Razgrad in a league match lost by Spartak by 1:2.

+In February 2024, Luan returned to Brazil, signing with Democrata to compete in Série D. In July 2024, he moved back to Austria, Austrian Regionalliga West club Pinzgau Saalfelden.